 Attending open houses is obviously a great way to learn more about a school and get a feel for the environment.
 For some advice on open house visits, go here.
 For questions to ask that are specific to boarding programs, refer to our main boarding school hub.

-Below you'll find the range of costs at New Brunswick boarding schools:
+Below, you’ll find the range of tuition costs for New Brunswick boarding schools:

 Primary curriculum | Secondary curriculum | Curriculum pace | Academic culture | Average class size | Language immersion | Special needs support | Tech integration |